 - Yeast infections/UTI in the female genital tract

 The assumption has always been that fungal overgrowth is a local event.
 However, recent evidence suggests that the gut is a significant source of systemic fungal overgrowth from Candida albicans.
 In this paradigm, the fungal form ventures in to the circulation from the gut and takes up shop elsewhere.

-There are 5 ways that Candida can move from the gut to the circulation, only 3 of which damage cells or tight junctions:
+There are multiple ways that Candida can move from the gut to the circulation, only 3 of which damage cells or tight junctions:

 People who deal with fungal issues often take to different elimination diets to “cure” their overgrowth.
 But these diets rarely eliminate the problem, so many deal with recurrent issues for a long time.